NitheshChakaravarthySeelan/LLD/Splitwise/README.md

 2. **Equal Expense:** Alice pays $300, split equally.
 Bob and Charlie each owe Alice $100.
 3. **Exact Expense:** Bob pays $200.
 Exact split: Alice=$50, Bob=$50, Charlie=$100.
 4. **Percentage Expense:** Charlie pays $100.
 Percentage split: Alice=20%, Bob=30%, Charlie=50%.
-5. **Print Balances:** Displays the net balances across all users.
+5. **Print Balances:** Displays the raw global net balances across all users.
+6. **Simplify Debts:** Call `simplifyGroupDebts(groupId)` to dynamically extract group expenses and generate the minimum number of transactions needed to settle the group using a greedy matching algorithm.
-6. **Settle Up:** Bob settles $50 with Alice, adjusting the global ledger automatically.
+7. **Settle Up:** Users can settle balances with each other, adjusting the global ledger automatically.

 ---
 *This is a standard Low Level Design practice implementation useful for grasping OOPs concepts, Design Patterns, and clean coding principles for tech interviews.*